 Tornado Tube Instructions

 Create a tornado in a bottle!
 This exciting experiment is a hands-on demonstration of “VORTEX ACTION.”
 Use this experiment to study kinetic and potential energy, as well as the atmospheric conditions needed to create a tornado vortex.
-This colorful plastic tube is a great introduction to any weather unit.
-Recommended for children ages 4 and up.

 How Does It Work?